-One of the benefits of traveling to the Gathering Isle of Oahu is that there are numerous activities and events geared toward visitors on the island.
+One of the benefits of traveling to the Aloha State is that there are many inexpensive and even free things to do on Oahu, Hawaii’s most populated island.
 In areas like downtown Honolulu or Waikiki there always seems to be something going on, whether it is live music, concerts, light shows, markets or fairs.
 Nature lovers coming to Hawaii can also easily find adventures right up their alley.
 Oahu offers visitors the opportunity to enjoy swimming, walking, hiking, exploring and many other type of activities at very little or no cost, making it possible to enjoy a delightful and very affordable vacation.
-Here are a few of our favorite things that you can do to do in Oahu for free or at a very modest price.
+Here are our favorite inexpensive or free things to do on Oahu.

 Examine Hawaiian Art: From coconut shells designs, to wood carvings and jewelry made from kukui nuts, Hawaii’s natural resources on the State’s most populated island of Oahu have inspired native artisans for centuries.
 Attending craft fairs or stumbling upon local galleries is one of the best ways to acquaint yourself with the heartbeat of Hawaiian craftsmen.
 One free venue is the Waikiki ArtFest, which showcases local arts and crafts, and is held on the last weekend of each month at Wakiki’s Kapiolani Park.
 Whether you admire bright paintings of exquisite sunsets, or you learn how ancient Hawaiian weapons were fashioned, we recommend exploring Hawaii’s art culture.
 Though we cannot guarantee that every museum will provide free entry, most of these art galleries do.